ElisaSalviato/3D-ETG/README.md

 **Note**: the level 2 names of the di-windows list will be converted as numeric and used to compute a scaling factor for the HC score: be sure to provide valid names for the conversion from string to numeric.
 To avoid that the scaling factor is computed set `use.resolution=FALSE` at line:100 in [ComputeCanonicalCorrelationTAD.R](https://github.com/ElisaSalviato/3D-ETG/blob/main/Rscript/ComputeCanonicalCorrelationTAD_20200305.R).

+## /Rscript: run the analysis
+The [Rscript](https://github.com/ElisaSalviato/3D-ETG/tree/main/Rscript) folder contais the scripts required to perform the 3D-ETG analysis.
+Namely:
+1. [ComputeCanonicalCorrelationTAD.R](https://github.com/ElisaSalviato/3D-ETG/blob/main/Rscript/ComputeCanonicalCorrelationTAD_20200305.R): it performs the CCA (as implemented in the [ccaPP](https://cran.rstudio.com/web/packages/ccaPP/index.html) R package) to quantify the strenght of coordinated activity for each EP pair and calculate the HC score.
+The function will return a `data.table` object for each chromosome, that will be automatically saved in the [Results/3D-ETG](https://github.com/ElisaSalviato/3D-ETG/tree/main/Results/3D-ETG) folder (RData format).
+2. [AdjustPvaluesCca_20200305.R](https://github.com/ElisaSalviato/3D-ETG/blob/main/Rscript/AdjustPvaluesCca_20200305.R): it estimates Bayes-optimal p-value rejection threshold based on the 3D co-localization information encoded in the HC score, as implemented in the [adaptMT](https://cran.r-project.org/web/packages/adaptMT/index.html) R package.
+It allows to prioritize hypothesis that are more likely to be false.
+The function will read the `data.table` objects saved in the [Results/3D-ETG](https://github.com/ElisaSalviato/3D-ETG/tree/main/Results/3D-ETG) folder and will updat them with additional columns reporting the adjusted p-values.
+3. [UtilityFunction_20200305.R](https://github.com/ElisaSalviato/3D-ETG/blob/main/Rscript/UtilityFunction_20200305.R): utility functions that are sourced by the two main functions described above.

+**Note**: the CCA analysis can be performed for EP pairs localized within the same TAD in at least one of the hierarchy levels in at least one Hi-C dataset (i.e., HC score ≥ 1).
+To ensure the robustness of the downstream results, the script automatically discarded poorly-supported EP pairs (HC score ≤ `th.weight`, where `th.weight` is equal to the number of provided Hi-C datasets), as they may be the consequence of noise in the data depending on technical variables (e.g. coverage).
+To avoid this filter set `th.weight=0` at line:107 in [ComputeCanonicalCorrelationTAD.R](https://github.com/ElisaSalviato/3D-ETG/blob/main/Rscript/ComputeCanonicalCorrelationTAD_20200305.R).